SAULdigitalfabrication/benchparklet/README.md

 * Each plywood sheet must be loaded onto the CNC router bed and secured in place using at least one screw on each corner
   * ensure that these are no more than 20mm into the sheet as otherwise his will interfere with the drawing
-* Open the file of the first sheet to be cut onto the relevant G-code software (in our case we used VCarve PRO)
+* Open the file of the first sheet to be cut onto the relevant CNC cutting software (in our case we used VCarve PRO)
 * Assign the correct material qualities, e.g. the 1220x2440mm sheet size and 18mm thickness
 * The holes will be drilled first: On the drawing, select all holes to be drilled and assign them a drilling toolpath, with a depth of about 19mm (this ensures that the CNC will cut through the whole material) and select that the drill follows the inside path of the line
 * Next the labelling numbers will be engraved, or pocketed, into the panels.
 Select all the numbers and assign them a pocketing toolpath with a depth of 9mm